Home > Sectors > Industry > Lean manufacturing: tools, limits and challenges

 Lean, for whom?

-• identification of key processes;
+• identification of key processes ;

-• process improvement;
+• process improvement ;

 • Establishing a culture of continuous improvement;

-• standardization of improved processes.
+• standardisation of improved processes.

-These different key stages vary depending on the business strategy.
-If it is a complete deployment of the method – 3 to 5 years – it is then necessary to define an objective, a transformation plan.
-“Everything depends on the preparation to implement lean management.”
-Among the actions to be carried out: designate project pilots, carry out the pilot project then duplicate it so that “ lean is anchored in the collective in a sustainable way ".
+These key stages vary according to the company's strategy.
+If the method is to be fully deployed - over 3 to 5 years - then an objective and a transformation plan need to be defined.
+"It's all a question of preparation before implementing lean management".
+The actions to be taken include appointing project leaders, carrying out the pilot project and then replicating it so that " Lean becomes an integral part of the team in a sustainable way ".

-“Lean is a path towards sustainable performance”.
+"Lean is a path to sustainable performance".

 Key points to remember: lean management is an effective methodology for improving industrial processes, as well as a mindset to adopt in order to continually improve business processes.
 This approach can also be deployed in other areas or sectors of activity: IT, construction, banking, health, etc.